-The Fred and Virginia Merrill Distinguished Professor of Advanced Studies and Director, Merrill Advanced Studies Center, The University of Kansas

-The following papers each address an aspect of the subject of the eleventh annual research policy retreat hosted by the Merrill Center: Future Directions for Federal Research Funding.
+The Fred and Virginia Merrill Distinguished Professor of Advanced Studies and Director, Merrill Advanced Studies Center, The University of Kansas he following papers each address an aspect of the subject of the twelfth annual research policy retreat hosted by the Merrill Center: Global Research Collaborations.
 We are pleased to continue this program that brings together university administrators and researcher-scientists for informal discussions that lead to the identification of pressing issues, understanding of different perspectives, and the creation of plans of action to enhance research productivity within our institutions.
-This year's focus is the changing climate of research funding, the long timeline involved in developing university research resources (recruitment, high costs of start-up packages, construction of labs and high tech equipment, and other issues) and how to calibrate those investments with the likely sources of funding.
-Other issues include public advocacy for research, particularly with regard to stem cell research, and how best to guide research enterprises along the intersections of scientific advances, public needs, advocacy and political realities, and scientific resources in universities.
-The 2007 Merrill retreat provided an opportune time to consider the implications of these changes in public university funding and how the shift affects research infrastructure.
+This year's focus is on international collaboration in research: what the benefits may be, how collaborative relationships are developed in an academic setting, and the means of addressing issues such as intellectual property, differing funding models, and data sharing over international borders.
+The 2008 Merrill retreat provided an opportune time to consider the implications of the increase in international research collaborations, and how these collaborations are managed and fostered.

 Benefactors Virginia and Fred Merrill make possible this series of retreats: The Research Mission of Public Universities.
 On behalf of the many participants over more than a decade, I express deep gratitude to the Merrills for their enlightened support.
-On behalf of the Merrill Advanced Studies Center, I extend my appreciation for the contribution of effort and time of the participants and in particular to the authors of this collection of papers who found time in their busy schedules for the preparation of the materials that follow.
+On behalf of the Merrill Advanced Studies Center, I extend my appreciation contribution of effort and time of the participants and in particular to the authors of this collection of papers who found time in their busy schedules for the preparation of the materials that follow.

-Fifteen senior administrators and faculty from five institutions in Iowa, Kansas, Missouri, and Nebraska attended; they were joined by members of the Merrill Center board of directors; Jeremy Anderson, from the Kansas Governor's Office, and Keith Yehle, Director of Government Relations at KU.
-Keynote speaker James Battey, Director of the NIDCD at NIH, initiated the discussion by presenting his assessment of the status of stem cell research and the efforts of the NIH to foster development in that research.
-In addition to those presenters whose remarks are published here were participants who served as discussants.
-These include Kathleen McCluskey-Fawcett, who contributed a valuable perspective as a member of the Merrill Board and as Senior Vice Provost of Academic Affairs.
+Ten senior administrators and faculty from four institutions in Kansas, Missouri, and Nebraska attended; they were joined by members of the Merrill Center board of directors and Kate Wolff, from the Kansas Governor's Office.
+This year's retreat featured two Keynote speakers.
+David Lightfoot, Assistant Director NSF, of the Directorate for Social, Behavioral, and Sciences, Economic discussed cyber-infrastructure has influenced the development of international research collaboration in Social Science research.
+Marion Müller, Director of the North America Office of the German Research Foundation (DFG), described how her foundation is actively supporting international research collaboration several different through funding vehicles.
+In addition to those presenters whose remarks are published here, Joseph Steinmetz served as moderator and contributed a valuable perspective as a member of the Merrill Board and as Dean of the College of Liberal Arts and Sciences at the University of Kansas.

 Though not all discussants' remarks are individually documented, their participation was an essential ingredient in the general discussions that ensued and the preparation of the final papers.
 The list of all conference attendees is at the end of the publication.